Skip to article frontmatterSkip to article content

 <Figure size 640x480 with 1 Axes>

-It turns out that multiplying large floats has unfavorable scaling with N. Gradeschool is O(N2)O(N^2) where NN is the number of digits, and Karatsuba is O(N1.585)O(N^{1.585}).
+We naively expect that the runtime of our factorial function should scale linearly with NN.
+However, it turns out that multiplying large floats has unfavorable scaling with NN.
+Gradeschool multiplication is O(N2)O(N^2) where NN is the number of digits, and Karatsuba multiplication is O(N1.585)O(N^{1.585}).

 More recursion practice: The Fibonacci sequence